caseykneale/PickingALanguage2020/README.md

 | Spark | Custom Data Plumbing  | Parallelism  |  Mac, Win, Linux, Web        | Complexity  | Scala    |

 ### Applications/Systems Programming
 I've been all over the place with the languages in this section.
 I haven't really learned Rust, well I tried for a few days.
 Had to gave up for the time being.
 I am preferential to Go for now.
 Go is safe enough, fast enough, and easy enough for me to quickly create working binaries.
+Is Go a "great" language?
+No. But it seems to fit the bill for simplistic code without the cognitive overhead of more pure systems language.
 For other projects I've ran to C++.
 For a few years of my life I spent a lot of time using C# for game development.
 All of these languages have their pros and cons.
-For what I do these days Go-lang sits in a serious sweet spot.
+For what I do these days Go-lang sits in a serious sweet spot, but it may be usurped for F#(TBD).

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |